QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 ```
 </div><div>

-If you tried to start the server, you will see an error in `error.log`.
+If you try to start the server, you will see an error in `error.log`.

 ```shell!
 $ sudo systemctl stop apache2